 Tim Crawford, P.G., provides project management on ground water and water rights projects, including well design and installation, pumping test management and data analysis, ground water quantifications, report preparation, and record acquisition and review.
 His duties also include ground water monitoring program data collection and reporting.
 He has extensive expert experience reviewing, supporting, and opposing Water Court applications.

 Tim earned a Bachelor of Arts in Geology from Colorado College and has completed graduate level courses at the Colorado School of Mines.
-He is a registered Professional Geologist in the State of Wyoming and is a certified well tester in the State of Colorado.
+He is a registered Professional Geologist in the State of Wyoming.

-He is a member and past President of the Colorado Ground Water Association, and a member of the National Ground Water Association and the American Water Resources Association.
-He has presented at the American Ground Water Trust Managing Aquifers Forum, The Center for Oil Shale Technology and Research, the Colorado School of Mines Oil Shale Symposium and GIS in the Rockies, the Colorado Water Well Contractors Association and the American Bar Association Annual Water Law Conference.
+He is a member and past President of the Colorado Groundwater Association, and a member of the National Ground Water Association and the Colorado Section of the American Water Resources Association.
+He has presented at the American Ground Water Trust Managing Aquifers Forum, The Center for Oil Shale Technology and Research, the Colorado School of Mines Oil Shale Symposium and GIS in the Rockies, the Colorado Water Well Contractors Association, the Colorado Section of the American Water Resources Association, the Colorado Groundwater Association and the American Bar Association Annual Water Law Conference.

 Tim enjoys snowboarding, canoeing, hiking, fly fishing, playing guitar and spending time with his daughter and wife.

 Jennifer Lindahl, P.E., has more than 20 years’ experience in water resource engineering and performs historical use investigations, water rights evaluations and appraisals, development and implementation of augmentation plans, and water rights accounting.

 Jennifer earned a Bachelor of Science in Civil Engineering from Colorado State University and is a registered Professional Engineer in the State of Colorado.
 She is a member of the American Water Resources Association and the American Society of Civil Engineers.